wpickeral/rightui-support/README.md

 ## How does Right UI work?

-Users can select a prebuilt components and design it from the browser using the Right UI interface.
-Or add your own custom CSS.
+Users can select a keyboard accesible component and design it using the Right UI interface.
 The application will generate the component code and CSS to add to your project.

 ## How can I use Right UI?
 Right UI is currently in development and will be released soon.